delingren/imac_2012/README.md

 * Signal Type: eDP (4 Lanes) , 40 pins Connector
 * Backlight: 3 strings WLED , 30K hours , No Driver

  I ordered a [controller](https://www.aliexpress.us/item/3256807252731476.html) from AliExpress.
 If the link doesn't work anymore, just search for the model number.
 It's powered by RTD2556, a rather popular eDP driver chip.
 The unit comes with a separate backlight driver board.
-It seems to have a couple of regulators.
 All other WLED panels I've seen don't need it; the driver would be already on the video controller.
-My guess that the WLEDs on this panel uses a different voltage.
+My guess that the WLEDs on this panel uses a different voltage and the extra board has a buck-boost converter.
 ![BL driver](bl_driver.png)

 The backlight connector that came with it is a pain in the neck to push into the one on the LCD panel side.
 And the connection is rather wobbly.
 So I decided to cut off both connectors and solder or crimp the wires to a new connector and connect it directly to the backlight controller.